 - Best-of-breed vs. Hybrid

 Just because you choose a modular architecture does not mean you have to do everything modular and choose best-of-breed platforms for all functionalities.
 A hybrid approach is probably the way most companies will go.
-Choose best-of-breed solutions for functionality that makes a difference, and can prove ROI, and choose packaged functionality for more standardized.
+Choose best-of-breed solutions for functionality that makes a difference, and can prove ROI, and choose packaged functionality for more standardization.

 Always put the customer first, they do not care about your complexity – but you should.
 Legacy IT or a complex business organization is no excuse for a bad customer experience.
 Always assume a customer-first approach – and truly find out what your customers want to create a world-class customer experience.